 How does STRONGBEE innovate?

-Farah Suraputra: We put our users’ needs and experience at the center of our innovation.
-We continuously check in with our customers, holding surveys and conversations through our dedicated and knowledgable customer service team.
+Farah Suraputra: We put our users’ needs and experience at the centre of our innovation.
+We continuously check in with our customers, holding surveys and conversations through our dedicated and knowledgeable customer service team.
 We always take into consideration feedback, and our features are often inspired by our customers.

 We do this with our partners as well, by asking them how we can help them to improve their business.
 This is why STRONGBEE also created a B2B platform for partners to manage their business, booking, and information directly.
 We facilitate various events and activations for partners to promote and grow the health and wellness market as a whole.

 How the coronavirus pandemic affects your business, and how are you coping?